-A moisture metre is available on e-commerce websites and the gardening aisles at shopping centres.
+A moisture meter is available on e-commerce websites and in gardening aisles at shopping centers.
 These can be left in the pot or in the ground to measure the amount of moisture present.
 This way you will know when to water the plant, making it easier to keep track of the needs of the plant.

-With eggplants that are planted outdoors, you will need to pay attention to weather condition before watering.
-First of all, these plants will need to be planted only when the soil is warmer, this way you lose a lot of time when it comes to plant growth.
+With eggplants that are planted outdoors, you will need to pay attention to weather conditions before watering.
+First of all, these plants will need to be planted only when the soil is warmer, this way you lose a lot of time when it comes to the plant growth.

 While watering eggplant plants you can do it more often of hotter days and less frequently on cooler days.
 You can invest in automated watering systems to reduce stress.